2404-Geico-Dotnet-Ryan/Revature.NetRebeccaCRepository/Projects/Project1/Project1.md

 - The application should allow for multiple users to log in and persist their data
 - The application should demonstrate good input validation
 - The application should persist data to a SQL Server DB
-- The application should communicate to DB via ADO.NET or Entity Framework Core
+- The application should communicate to DB via ADO.NET or Entity Framework Core (ADO.Net)
-- The application should have unit tests
+- The application should have unit tests (this was removed as requirement on the 16th)

 ## Nice to Have